-Commercial pear production in the U.S. is centered in Washington and California, where cultivated varieties such as Bartlett and Bosc are grown.
+Commercial pear production in the U.S. is centered in Washington and California, where varieties such as Bartlett and Bosc are grown.
 Those varieties would not survive winters in the average Minnesota garden.

 If you want consistent fruit it is best to plant two pear varieties with compatible pollen or be certain there is a pear tree in a neighbor's yard.
 If you're a fan of pears, find an open space in your yard for a couple of these beautiful trees and you'll have fruit for years to come.